-I have successfully defended my PhD thesis "People Detection and Tracking in Crowded Scenes" at the Max Planck Institute for Informatics summa cum laude.
+I have successfully defended my PhD thesis "People Detection and Tracking in Crowded Scenes" on the 29th September 2017 at the Max Planck Institute for Informatics.
 Thesis Committee: Prof. Bernt Schiele, Prof. Michael Black, Prof. Luc Van Gool.

 Winner of the CVPR 2017 Multi-Object Tracking Challenge (MOT17).